maiklez/search-bar/README.md

   />
 ``

-where configuration is a Promise that resolves for example:
+where configuration is a Promise that resolves for example with rick and morty api:

 ```
   {